pfnegrini/install-opencv/README.md

     * People detection
     * Camera Calibration
     * Drawing
-* Scripts update individual components without having to worry about uninstalling first.
-All source builds multi-core now if compatible.
+* Scripts update individual components without having to worry about uninstalling them first.
+All source builds use multi-core now if compatible.
     * Java
     * ffmpeg (via source or PPA see `config-ffmpeg.sh`)
     * OpenCV

 ### To do
 * Build with Pyhton 3 bindings